SQL Server Data Warehouse: Easy and Practical Guide

 Step 3: Extract Data from the Transactional Database into the SQL Server Data Warehouse

-What we mean here is extracting data from the source database to the staging area and, finally, to the data warehouse.
+Here, we will extract information from the source database, send it to the staging area, and send it to the data warehouse.
 Before you extract data, do not forget to create the field mappings from the source and target.
 You can find an example of fact table mappings below.

 Table mappings for the fact table in SQL server